20 Rules Of Dating A Single Dad

 11. Learn to work with his schedule

-The only way your relationship with a single dad can work out is if you’re understanding enough to let him call the shots on how and when you can spend time together.
-Be a little empathetic and understand that you’re dating a full-time single dad who also brings home the dough, he may not have the time to have elaborate dates with you.
+The only way this relationship can work out is if you’re understanding enough to let him call the shots on how and when you can spend quality time together.
+Be a little empathetic and understand that you’re dating a single dad with full custody who also brings home the dough, he may not have the time to have elaborate dates with you.

 12. Don’t let insecurity get to you

 He may not have all the time in the world for you.
 The children will always be his priority.
-He may be distracted by a 100 things that he needs to take care of.
+He may be distracted by 100 things that he needs to take care of.
 All of this can make you feel as if there just isn’t room for you in his life.
-But as we mentioned before, patience when dating a single dad is of utmost importance, as well as trusting the fact that he cares for you and being ready to offer support.
+The dynamics can get even more complicated if you’re in a single mom and single dad dating situation.

-So, is dating a single dad hard?
-Yes, it can be at times.
-However, by letting the insecurity in this relationship get to you, you will only make things worse.
+However, letting the insecurity in this relationship get to you will only make things worse.
 Give it time, and he will find a way to make space for you in his life, just like he did in his heart.
-During these trying times, remind yourself that his lack of attention is not because he is insensitive to your desires and needs.
+When you feel overlooked or neglected, it can help to remind yourself that his lack of attention is not because he is insensitive to your desires and needs.

 Related Reading: 15 Characteristics Of A Healthy Relationship